Strong Harvest’s International Peer Educator Program

 It is SHI’s goal to share with everyone how the cultivation and use of locally available and sustainable crops, such as moringa, can be the foundation of a better life.

 How do our Peer Educators impact the world?
 See below for just one of our amazing stories!

 Strong Harvest’s U.S. Peer Educator Program

-As more Americans seek to have a significant personal impact in the world, Strong harvest offers the ability for everyone to participate in the global fight against hunger and poverty.
+As more people seek to have a significant impact in the world, Strong harvest offers the ability for everyone to participate in the global fight against hunger and poverty.
 We hold two to three U.S.-based Peer Educator trainings each year, preparing people to teach others about basic nutrition and moringa and to then share their knowledge through Strong Harvest team trips or wherever they may travel on their own.
 You can participate in a training seminar either in-person at our Vancouver, Washington, headquarters, or you can join us live online.
-The cost is $80, which includes a training manual.
-If you are interested in attending a training, please contact us for more information.
+The cost is $80, which includes our full-color, 82-page training manual.
+Learn more . . .

 To see the amazing impact that you can have as a Strong Harvest Peer Educator, follow Ralph’s journey to Togo below:

 U.S. Peer Educator Training